About the Visual Shakespeare Project

 Chelsea and the cast of Much Ado About Nothing at the Stag and Lion Theatre, New York

-Chelsea LeSage receiving her portrait from Iain
+Chelsea LeSage receiving her portrait from Iain, April 2024

-Rodolphe Fonty at our York City Screen Exhibition
+Rodolphe Fonty York City Screen Exhibition

 BSA associaton conference 2025